Game-Night-2301/game-night-be/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Game Night is an app designed for organizing and scheduling board game get-togethers.
-Users can create a board game event based on the games in their collection, and join games happening near them.
+Users can create a board game event based on the games in their collection and join games happening near them.

-Game night is an excellent way to take the hassle out of scheduling get-togethers with your friends, and acts as means of meeting new people who share your passion for tabletop gaming.
+Game night is an excellent way to take the hassle out of scheduling get-togethers with your friends, and it acts as a means of meeting new people who share your passion for tabletop gaming.

 - [Production Website](https://game-night-fe.vercel.app/)
 - Backend can be accessed using using `graphQL` queries to the following URL: https://game-night-backend-172o.onrender.com/graphql